jesse-d-marder/crypto-forecast/README.md

 ---------------------------------------------------------------------
 ### Project Description and Goals

-The goal of this project was to compare the forecasting ability of machine learning models in predicting crytocurrency returns.
+The goal of this project was to compare the forecasting ability of machine learning models in predicting cryptocurrency returns.
 The profitability of trading strategies built from the results was also evaluated.
 Three separate currencies were evaluated - Bitcoin, Ethereum, and Litecoin - over the same time period.

 ### Initial Questions

 1. Are past returns predictive of future returns for cryptocurrencies?
 2. Is there a relationship between volatility and returns?
 3. Are there differences in log returns based on the day of the week?
-4. Are there differences in log returns based on the month of the year?
-5. Are there seasonal tendencies to log returns?

 ### Data Dictionary